Phenobarbitone tablets

 30 mg 374 30 10

 It is estimated that around 80 per cent of people currently taking phenobarbitone tablets have epilepsy.
-Many of these patients (most aged ≥65y) have been on phenobarbitone for a substantial amount of time.1
+Many of these patients (most aged ≥65y) have been on phenobarbitone for a long time.1

 Recognise vulnerable people